 An island of only five square miles, nearer to Havana than Miami, Key West has one of the most intriguing literary heritages of any place in America.
 Whether drawn by the climate or its famed anything-goes atmosphere, many of the greatest writers of the modern era have called Key West home.
 Ernest Hemingway wrote To Have and Have Not from his house here on Whitehead Street.
 Elizabeth Bishop worked on North and South from her place near the corner of White and Southard; she later rented the home to Charles Olson, who wrote his first published poems here.
 Many of Wallace Stevens’s poems were influenced by his stays at the Casa Marina hotel in Key West, where he walked on the beach with Robert Frost and brawled with Hemingway.
 Tennessee Williams lived on Duncan Street and partied with Truman Capote, James Leo Herlihy, and Thomas McGuane.
 Richard Wilbur and James Merrill lived in old town just a few blocks from one another, and played a regular game of anagrams with John Hersey.
-And the list goes on: Ann Beattie, Judy Blume, Annie Dillard, and James Gleick are just a handful of the writers who continue to make a home in Key West.
+And the list goes on: Ann Beattie, Judy Blume, and Annie Dillard are just a handful of the writers who continue to make a home in Key West.
 It is a special place.
 We hope you will join us here soon.